Skip to main content

 When to use this:

-• An order-intake assignment that should only fire for emails from known supplier addresses, not all incoming messages
+• An order-intake agent that should only fire for emails from known supplier addresses, not all incoming messages

-• A vendor alert assignment scoped to one specific vendor’s notification domain
+• A vendor alert agent scoped to one specific vendor’s notification domain

-• Combining with subject or body filtering in your SOP to further narrow what the assignment acts on
+• Combining with subject or body filtering in your AOP to further narrow what the agent acts on

 Worked example — supplier order intake: